Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Influence of drive laser waveform on TBS condition in laser-foil interaction

 These results underscore the critical role of multi-frequency waveform synthesis in controlling RES formation and optimizing attosecond pulse generation.
-A deeper analysis of this mechanism is presented in Section~\ref{sec:singleREM}, where the dynamics of single REM formation and its impact on coherent backscattering are discussed in detail.
+A deeper analysis of this mechanism is presented in Section~\ref{sec:singleREM}, where the dynamics of single RES formation and its impact on coherent backscattering are discussed in detail.
+Once single RES is formed, it can be combined with double-layer target configuration \cite{Wu2010a,Wu2012a,Ma2024}, to boost the longitudinal Lorentz factor $\gamma_{x}=(1-\beta_{x}^{2})^{-1/2}$ further and enhance the backreflected \emph{as} pulse, where $\beta_{x}$ is the longitudinal component of the RES velocity in units of $c$.